mohammedfajer/baxter_vision_based_object_manipulation/README.md

 <div style="text-align:center"><img src="https://github.com/mohammedfajer/baxter_vision_based_object_manipulation/blob/master/images/baxter_img.jpg" /></div>

 ## 2. About The Project <a name="paragraph1"></a>
-This initial project aim was to implement human-robot handover, later changed due to unforeseen circumstances to vision-based object manipulation as a substitute for human-robot handoff.
+The initial project aim was to implement human-robot handover, later changed due to unforeseen circumstances to vision-based object manipulation as a substitute for human-robot handoff.
 Nevertheless, one of the initial objectives was to create a teleoperation system where a human operator remotely controls the robot motion by enabling the robot to mimic the human arm motion.
 Thus this project contains two main parts; one is the teleoperation of Baxter and the other vision-based object manipulation where both explore algorithms in robotic perception and control.

 ### 2.1 How to navigate the repository <a name="subparagraph1"></a>
 This repository utilizes most of the project management features offered by GitHub.
 Including Wikis for documentation, issues, milestones and project boards.